nosir/cleave-zen/README.md

 ### Track cursor (optional)

-When you reset the input value, the cursor automatically moves to the end of the input field, which can be annoying when you typing or deleting letters inside the string content.
+When you manually updating the input field with formatted value, the cursor moves to the end of the field, which can be super annoying when you typing or deleting letters inside the string content.

 This library can fix this issue for you!
 Simply add `registerCursorTracker` for the input field: